nrochet/Python/README.md

 # Python
 This file will be used as placeholder to append explanations to my work.
+Stay tuned.